We've chosen our five most frightening cars from the movies... get the DVDs out this Halloween for a good scaring.

 Based on the Stephen King novel of the same name, ‘Christine’ follows the story of perhaps the world's most frightening automobile: an apparently sentient and violent Plymouth Fury (although some of the scenes were shot with heavily made-up Belvederes), which gave a clear statement of intent by injuring one man and killing another on the production line.

 Years later, the car is bought by nerdy teen Arnie, who changes hugely as a person while he restores the car.
-Under his ownership, the car is at the centre of a series of deaths and near-deaths, which the car itself appears to be responsible for; and, to add to the intrigue, it seems to be able to recover instantaneously from any damage inflicted upon it.
+Under his ownership, the car is at the centre of a series of deaths and near-deaths, which the car itself appears to be responsible for.
+It also seems to be able to recover instantaneously from any damage.

 Eventually, people work out what is going on, and attempt to destroy the car once and for all.
 In the ensuing struggle, Arnie is killed and the car is crushed in a scrapyard.